laxminarayanan-art/Cognizancee/Task-6/README.md

 ## **STEPS TO FOLLOW**
   If you want to utilise this opportunity follow the steps:

-*ENTER YOUR NAME
+:radio_button: ENTER YOUR NAME

-*ENTER YOUR MAIL ID
+:radio_button: ENTER YOUR MAIL ID

-*ENTER YOUR PHONE NUMBER
+:radio_button: ENTER YOUR PHONE NUMBER

-*CLICK ON SIGN IN
+:radio_button: CLICK ON SIGN IN

 >NOTE:ENTER THESE DETAILS ON THE LANDING PAGE